 Find out about our Major Incident Response Team (MIRT).

 If the emergency services tell us there's a major incident, we can enact a variety of different plans.

 - centres for you to go to if you cannot get to your home

 - temporary mortuaries

-Our plan also includes how we let people know what's happened.
-If a hotline number is needed, it will be advertised in the local press, TV and radio.
+Our plans also include how we let people know what's happened.
+A hotline number will be advertised in the local press, TV and radio, if necessary.

 City centre evacuation plan